Ahmed-Maklad/E-Commerce-Admin-Dashboard/README.md

-# Project: E-commerce Platform for Allbirds 🌟🛒
+# Project: Allbirds E-commerce Platform 🌟🛒
+## Built with ASP.NET Core MVC

 ## Introduction 🌟🛒
 Welcome to the **E-commerce Platform for Allbirds**, a comprehensive web application designed to manage products, orders, and customer information efficiently.
 This platform is built using the latest technologies to provide a seamless shopping experience.